-You can also reach the Princes Islands for 10TL – just keep in mind that you can’t pay the ride with Istanbulkart.
+With public transport you can also reach the Princes Islands – just keep in mind that you can’t pay the ride with Istanbulkart.

 IS ISTANBUL PUBLIC TRANSPORT SAFE?

 Yes, public transport in Istanbul is very safe.
 Metro, tram, and funicular lines in the city center are well maintained and constantly supervised by security personnel.
 The only thing you should watch out for is pickpockets, just like everywhere in the world.

 IS IT COMFORTABLE?

 Yes, except buses.
 Metro, tram, funicular and train vehicles are relatively new and air conditioned.
 Turks tend to leave their seat for pregnant women and women in general and senior citizens.
 There are also designated areas for prams and people using a wheelchair.
 Istanbul is making efforts to improve accessibility to platforms and vehicles for handicapped people.
 Major stops are equipped with elevators.
 Avoid rush hour to skip very crowded vehicles.

 In conclusion, public transport in Istanbul is safe, clean, comfortable and easy to use, so don’t hesitate to use it.